 - Truck was in tip top shape and got the best gas mileage possible while towing this beauty

 - RV was packed with everything we’d need to live comfortably in it for up to a month at a time

-I don’t know about you but I like to be super organized when we plan a trip.
+I don’t know about you but I like to be super organized and take advantage of travel hacks when we plan a trip.
 Especially when you’re living in tight quarters everything has its place, and if you forget something there isn’t always a store around to replace it.

 Then let’s talk about a few RV camping checklist items I included:

 - Let’s start with your vehicle.
 A few things are obvious like getting an oil change if necessary, checking your tire pressure, and refilling your windshield wiper fluid.

 - Something you may not have thought about before, but should, is using a bottle of fuel system cleaner.

 - Because it helps improve performance and fuel economy in one fill-up + helps reduce emissions

 - Helps fight ethanol and water corrosion + helps reduce friction and water